 4.1.
 Following the treatment phase remove each mouse from the home cage and place it individually in a cage filled with fresh sawdust and a piece of cotton wool for enrichment.

 4.2.
 Prepare two bottles, one with distilled water and another with 2% sucrose solution (other substance could be used: e.g., saccharin91, ethanol30).

-Each bottle should contain the same volume of fluid.
+Note: Each bottle should contain the same volume of fluid.
 Neither prior acclimation nor habituation phases are needed before introduction of fluids.

-4.4.
+4.3.
 Weigh the two bottles and set them at the cage lid to allow mice ad libitum access to both solutions for a period of (one of the following): 24 / 48 / 72 / 144 h.